|

 caterpillar started moving fast up and down in the container.
 We understood

 that the it was the time it becomes a pupa.
-We checked the reference book that
+We checked the reference

 Brown Looper pupates under soil.
 We put some soil in the container.
 The

-caterpillar quickly moved into the soil and disappeared. few days later we
+caterpillar quickly moved into the soil and disappeared.
+Few days later we

 checked that it turned into a brown pupa.
 Then nothing happen for a long